NodeDiver/webln-guide/building-lightning-apps/webln-reference/webln.keysend.md

 # webln.keysend()

 Request the user to send a keysend payment.
-This is a spontaneous payment that does not require an invoice and only needs a destination public key and and amount.
+This is a spontaneous payment that does not require an invoice and only needs a destination public key and amount.

 #### Method